Skip to content

 History of the Klinghammer Group

-In 1851 the first asparagus factory was built in Braunschweig, which preserved it’s products in cans.
-In the years that followed, the number of companies like Klinghammer increased at the same speed as the new industry, canning food and manufacturing cans and relevant equipment.
+In 1851 the first asparagus factory was build in Braunschweig, which preserved it’s products in cans.
+In the years that followed, the amount of companies like Klinghammer increased at the same speed as the new industry, canning food and manufacturing cans and relevant equipment.

 1894 – Formation

-Klinghammer was founded in 1894 by the engineer Julius Klinghammer, in a rented workshop, in order to produce machinery for the upcoming canning industry.
+Klinghammer was founded in 1894 by the engineer Julius, in a rented workshop, in order to produce machinery for the upcoming canning industrie.
 Thanks to his determination and entrepreneurial initiative, Julius Klinghammer had already acquired a piece of land by the end of the 19th century, on which to build a workshop and offices.

 1900 – International breakthrough